kkoomen/qbr/README.md

 ```

 This opens a webcam interface where you see basically the above photo.
-You have 3 things: 1) The 9 center squares.
+You have 4 things:

+* The 9 center squares.

 These are used for scanning in
 your cube colors.

-2) the 9 stickers in the upper left corner.
+* The 9 stickers in the upper left corner.

 These will update
 immediately how the computer sees the colors.

+* The seconds 9-sticker display below the one in the upper left corner.

-3) when pressing `space` a 3rd
-cube template appears below the one in the upper left corner.
-This is the state
+When pressing `space` a 3rd cube template updates below the one in the upper left corner.
-that is saved, so you know how qbr saved it.
+This is the state that is saved, so you know how qbr saved it.

-Two keybindings are available: `space` for saving the current view and `esc` for
+Two keybindings are available:

+`space` for saving the current view

-quit.
+`esc` for quit.

 Qbr checks if you have filled in all 6 sides when pressing `esc`.
 If so, it'll
 solve it if you've scanned it in correctly.

 You should now see a solution (or an error if you did it wrong).